 - Case Study and Comparative Analyses of Completed Research Projects: There has been a rapid increase in innovative research approaches that aim to make research more engaged, pluralistic and democratic, to be more effective.
 This creates a tremendous opportunity to analyze and learn from these natural experiments.
 Our program is conducting a series of “outcome evaluation” case studies in which we characterize research design and implementation (using the transdisciplinary quality assessment framework), analyze underlying theoretical assumptions and assessing and evidencing research outcomes and impact to determine to what extent and how research outcomes are achieved.

-We are doing this work in collaboration with our partners to analyze large scale research projects (Case Study Analyses of Completed Research Projects), and at Royal Roads University (Impact Pathways of Royal Roads Student Research) to acquire a better understanding of research effectiveness in a higher education context.
+We are doing this work in collaboration with our partners to analyze large scale research projects (Case Study Analyses of Completed International Research for development Projects), and at Royal Roads University (Case Study Analyses of Royal Roads Student Research) to acquire a better understanding of research effectiveness in a higher education context.

 Together with comparative case study analyses, these activities help us understand how to Increase Effectiveness in Sustainability Research.